aaronbloomfield/ccc/hws/metamask/index.md

 let web3mm = new Web3(window.ethereum);
 ```

 You will notice that we are creating *TWO* connections to the blockchain.
-The first connection is through the normal URL as was done in the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment and as is done in the auctions.php page that you are basing your code off of; that URL is on the Canvas landing page.
+The first connection is through the normal URL as was done in the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment and as is done in the auctions.php page that you are basing your code off of; that URL is in the blockchain explorer's links section.
 This first connection is *read-only*.
 The second connection is through MetaMask, which injects the `window.ethereum` object, and Web3.js can just connect via that.
 We will be able to send transactions through the second connection.

 The reason we are doing two connections is because the first one supports subscriptions, which is what allows the table to be updated upon an event emission -- you did that in the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment, and the auctions.php does that as well.
 However, that first connection does not allow sending transactions to the blockchain.
 The second connection, which is through MetaMask, does not support subscriptions (so no automatic updating of the tables), but does allow sending transactions to the blockchain.